Kaajal12/KodeWithKlossyFinalProject/README.md

 Additionally, by clicking on the Considerable Masking logo on the navigation bar it will direct users back to the home page with the image slider.

-Note: This website was constrcuted in Repl.it using HTML & CSS.
+Note: This website was constructed in Repl.it using HTML & CSS.